WordPress/block-development-examples/templates/block-examples/readmes/README-EXAMPLE.tpl.md

 ### As an example inside this monorepo

-The quickest way to have access to all the examples is clone this repository and check the examples locally.
+The quickest way to have access to all the examples is clone this repository and check out the examples locally.

 Check the [05 Development > Repo Commands > Dependencies](https://github.com/wptrainingteam/block-development-examples/wiki/05-Development#dependencies) instructions for this repo to install the dependencies of this example.